-- Have completed the following pre-requisite college courses: Anatomy & Physiology I and II with a minimum GPA of 3.0, College Algebra (or Chemistry or Physics) with a minimum GPA of 2.5, English Composition I with a minimum GPA of 2.5 (based on a 4.0 scale)
+- Have completed the following pre-requisite college courses: Anatomy & Physiology I and II, College Algebra (or Physics), English Composition I, each with a minimum of 3.0 GPA.
+(Based on a 4.0 scale).

 - Complete pre-requisite courses by August 15, prior to the start of the program